-3 Tablespoons Of Extra Virgin Olive Oil Can Help To Make You Slimmer
+3 Tablespoons Of Morocco Gold Extra Virgin Olive Oil (EVOO) Can Help To Make You Slimmer

-- Maintains the digestive tract in good health
+- EVOO maintains the digestive tract in good health

-It has now been shown to have proven weight-loss properties, which can be achieved by having three tablespoons or about 50ml of extra virgin olive oil a day.
+It has now been shown to have proven weight-loss properties, which can be achieved by having three tablespoons or about 50ml of EVOO a day.

-These are the findings of US nutritionist and associate professor of clinical medicine Dr Mary Flynn, who’s been studying the effects and health benefits of extra virgin olive oil since the 1990s.
+These are the findings of US nutritionist and associate professor of clinical medicine Dr Mary Flynn, who’s been studying the effects and health benefits of EVOO since the 1990s.

 “The general body of research says that once you have two or more tablespoons a day, you’ll improve your blood pressure, your glucose levels and your good cholesterol,” Flynn says.
 “But I’ve found that the weight-loss effect comes into play at three tablespoons, so that’s what I recommend.
 It’s an amazing food – it does all these things that help your body, plus it tastes good.”